LaunchCodeEducation/java-web-development/docs/_sources/chapters/sql-part1/studio.rst.txt

 #.
 Delete a row from the ``movies`` table.
 What consequence does this have on
    ``directors``?
 List the contents of both tables to find out.
 #.
-Delete one person from the ``directors`` table, then re-run your SQL command
+Try to delete one person from the ``directors`` table.
+What error results
-   from step 8.
-What consequence results from trying to remove a director?
+   from trying to remove a director?

 Bonus Missions
 ---------------